 The researchers at Unit 731 went on to even more imaginative BW studies.
 They decided to use Chinese prisoners not merely to test pathogens, but to actually act as production incubators to breed them.
 The researchers believed that pathogens that managed to overcome the body's defenses were likely more virulent.
 The prisoners were injected with pathogens.
 When the victims reached their limit, the prisoners were chloroformed and all the blood was drained from their bodies.
 When the blood flow from a prisoner slowed down, a soldier would jump on the man's chest to force out the last drops.
 One Japanese veteran recollected: "They did not leave even one drop of blood in the body!"

-With such extensive handling of pathogens there were likely to be accidents, and it is believed that hundreds of Japanese staff of Unit 731 died from the pathogens they handled.
+With such extensive handling of pathogens, there were likely to be accidents -- this would always be a problem with bioweapons development.
+It is believed that hundreds of Japanese staff of Unit 731 died from the pathogens they handled.
 Despite this problem, Ishii's BW research empire spread, establishing 18 satellite stations in China and in other locations ranging from Hokkaido, the northernmost of the main Japanese islands, to the Dutch East Indies.

 The Japanese BW researchers not only investigated pathogens to attack people, they also studied chemical herbicides and pathogens to destroy crops.
 The most intensively studied plant pathogens were "fungal smuts" and "nematode worms" intended to attack Soviet and North American wheat fields.
 Smuts in particular were potentially highly effective bioagents.
 The head of a wheat plant infected by wheat smut turns into a blackened mass of spores that are released into the air to infect other wheat plants downwind.
 The Japanese developed a production facility that could yield about 90 kilograms (200 pounds) of smuts annually.BACK_TO_TOP